chreniuc/DropDownTx/README.md

 This script was written in Atom, and it may have added other chars so we have to remove them
 $ sed -i -e 's/\r$//' terminal.sh
 ```
+## Bugs:
+* 1 .
+If you have a window opened with this name "DropDownTx7683" it will interfere with the script.
+It may close that window.

 ## Authors